tjosseau/objectyve/readme.md

 ## About

-**Objectÿve** is my first JavaScript library, started as personal project in 2012.
+**Objectÿve** is my first JavaScript library, started as a personal project in 2012.
 It has known multiple deep changes and philosophy as I was learning more and more advanced JavaScript.

 First I wanted to bring the classic object-oriented way of coding into JS, but then I realized it was a mistake.
 Classes, abstraction and privacy are not meant to be used in a prototypal language.
 However I think that some features and way-of-coding of that framework can bring a plus to the common way of making prototypes.